In a previous post I explained how to link to an individual Facebook post.

 A link to that post should now be on your browser’s Favorites list.
 To return to it in the future, simply open your Favorites and click the link!

-Just remember, although you now know how to bookmark specific posts, it’s still good to “share” them with your friends when you find them useful, interesting or just plain funny!
+Just remember, although you now know how to bookmark specific posts, it’s still good to “share” them with your friends when you find them useful, interesting or just plain interesting or funny.

 One caveat: This tip only works on the full Facebook site, not on the mobile version or the Facebook app.

-Bonus tip #1: This post explains how to print a single Facebook post without having to print all the rest of the posts that are located above and below it.
+Bonus tip: This post explains how to print a single Facebook post without having to print all the rest of the posts that are located above and below it.